 On Your Way Out

 And that’s it!
-That’s your perfect 3 days in Jasper.
+That’s your perfect three days in Jasper.
 From here, you can head back to Calgary, Edmonton, Banff National Park, or your next Alberta destination.
 If you’re heading back to Calgary, enjoy the Icefields Parkway in the opposite direction.
 If you’re heading back to Edmonton, be sure to stop at the Miette Hot Springs for a soak (some of the best water of all the Alberta hot springs).
 Your body will appreciate it and your eyes will appreciate the view.